 When it first launched in 2014, Fire TV wasn't a smart TV platform.
 It was a singular device that was meant to take on the Apple TV and Roku.
 However, it has since morphed from a single product to a family of devices.

 The entire platform is aimed at making it as easy as possible to consume as much content as possible, especially content from Amazon dot com - from paid movies to rentals to Amazon Prime Video.
 But it's well fed beyond the company's own services.

 Read this: How to control your TV with Alexa

 Fire TV devices are absurdly simple to set up, and its software is some of the most polished in the streaming game.
 Plus, there's Alexa, who gets significant usage on all of the devices.

 But that's only a quick rundown of what you need to know about Fire TV.
 Read on for a comprehensive journey through the entire platform.

 Amazon Fire TV: What is it?

-Essentially a range of Amazon streaming sticks, Fire TV is a line of devices aimed at making your TV smart.
+Essentially a range of Amazon streaming sticks and boxes, Fire TV is a line of devices aimed at making your TV smart.
 That means accessing streaming services and music content as well as apps and games on your TV.

-But the success of Fire TV has meant that it's become a fully-fledged streaming platform, and is now arriving baked into TVs, much like how Android sometimes is.
+But the success of Fire TV has meant that it's become a fully-fledged streaming platform, and is now arriving baked into TVs and more, much like how Android sometimes is.
+Want a soundbar with Fire TV built in?
+Amazon's got you covered.

 And it's not just about watching your favourite shows - Alexa is also being baked in to Fire TV devices.
 This started with the Fire TV which took advantage of the Alexa voice remote, but the more recent Fire TV Cube actually functions as a smart speaker in its own right.

 Amazon Fire TV: The devices

 Now that you know the ins and outs of the Fire TV platform, which device is the best for you?
-There are four options - let's run 'em down.
+There are a few options - let's run 'em down.